thaliaarchi/foones-cratylus/README.md

     ...
     bN => aN.

-Since FRACTRAN is Turing complete, Cratylus also is.
+Since FRACTRAN is Turing complete, also is Cratylus.

 Moreover, as part of the Cratylus distribution, the script `s2cr.py` translates a program in the (theoretical) programming language S, which